jeroenherczeg/hyena/README.md

-# An Artificial Intelligence Web Scraper for Laravel 5
+# An Intelligent Web Scraper for Laravel 5

 ## Installation